The Doctor Who Fooled the World

-The Doctor Who Fooled the World: Science, Deception, and the War on Vaccines is a 2020 non-fiction book by Brian Deer, published by Johns Hopkins University Press.
+The Doctor Who Fooled the World: Science, Deception, and the War on Vaccines is a 2020 non-fiction book by Brian Deer.
 Written in narrative style, it sets out Deer's investigation of Andrew Wakefield and the Lancet MMR autism fraud.

-The book is simultaneously published in the United Kingdom and Australasia by Scribe with a different subtitle: "Andrew Wakefield's War on Vaccines".
+Originally published by Johns Hopkins University Press, the book was simultaneously published in the United Kingdom and Australasia by Scribe with a different subtitle: "Andrew Wakefield's War on Vaccines".

 Synopsis

 The text begins with an epigraph taken from Walter Scott's "Marmion":